Fishing in Tennessee

 Calderwood Lake

-Calderwood Lake is a fantastic place to go trout fishing.
-In the fall when the temperatures begin to drop, fish with large in-line spinners or baitfish-imitating plugs not far from this lake’s shoreline.
-This lake between Blount and Monroe Counties is surrounded by mountains on every side, with the nearest city being Maryville.
+Calderwood Lake is a fantastic place for trout fishing.
+In the fall, when the temperatures begin to drop, use large in-line spinners or baitfish-imitating plugs not far from this lake’s shoreline.
+This lake, between Blount and Monroe Counties, is surrounded by mountains on every side, with the nearest city being Maryville.
 There are numerous places to launch a canoe or kayak, or you can fish from the shore.

 Where to Fish in Tennessee